Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Related Work

 The operations of the transformation function can be categorized into high-level and low-level perturbations.
 High-level perturbations leverage semantic understanding~\cite{genetic_1, paraphrase, textfooler}, while low-level perturbations are based on word or character-level changes, simulating frequently occurring errors~\cite{viper, zeroe, anthro, punctuation}.

-Search algorithms aim to find optimal adversarial samples that meet specific objectives, utilizing diverse methods such as greedy search, gradient descent-based approaches, and genetic algorithms.
-Greedy search algorithms sequentially alter word tokens based on criteria such as the word saliency~\cite{greedy_1, textfooler}.
-Gradient descent-based methods select perturbed tokens that maximally increase one specific loss objective~\cite{gradient_1, gradient_2}.
-While these approaches are unsuitable for multi-objective scenarios, a genetic algorithm that iteratively refines an adversarial population can be applied~\cite{genetic_1, genetic_2, genetic_3}.
-Given our aim to evaluate the robustness of the overall RAG system, which has non-differentiable and dual objectives for a retriever and a reader, we propose a novel attack algorithm that incorporates a genetic algorithm.
+Search algorithms aim to find optimal adversarial samples by identifying victim tokens in the original document, chosen based on their word importance as calculated by a single target model.
+For instance, deletion-based scoring~\cite{deletion_search} identifies important tokens by assessing increases in attack objectives when a token is deleted, while gradient-based scoring~\cite{gradient_search} uses the gradient of the attack objective for each token.
+Since these methods are unsuitable for multi-objective scenarios, a genetic algorithm that randomly selects tokens with elaborate exploitation is more effective~\cite{genetic_1, genetic_2, genetic_3}.
+To evaluate the robustness of the overall RAG system, which has non-differentiable and dual objectives for a retriever and a reader, we propose a novel attack algorithm incorporating a genetic algorithm.